EY Entrepreneurs Access Network

 How will EAN participants be selected and notified?

 Nominations will be reviewed by an EAN selection committee.
-EAN will notify companies of their acceptance on a rolling basis, beginning November 2020.
+EAN will notify companies of their acceptance on a rolling basis beginning in November and December of 2023.

 The EY Entrepreneurs Access Network program does not have a financial cost to the participant.
 The participant is expected to participate in the full program lifecycle.